smolt/ldc-iphone-dev/README.md

 To really have fun, you will need some way to run on an iOS device.
 Membership in the iOS Developer Program is one way to do it.

 ## Build
-This is still a work in progress as I gradually cleanup and include my build and test tools in this repo.
-I also have very simple iOS apps to include.

 Download with git and build:

 ```